openharmony/docs/en/application-dev/ui/arkts-drawing-customization-on-canvas.md

               path.closePath();
               // Set the fill color to blue. this.context.fillStyle = '#0097D4';
-              // Draw the pentagon described by Path2D ib the canvas in fill mode. this.context.fill(path);
+              // Draw the pentagon described by Path2D in the canvas in fill mode. this.context.fill(path);
             })
         }